Ruegen/ruby-function-array/README.md

 arr.map { |method| method.call  }
 ```

-## another way would be to store a lambda or Proc to do the task
+### Another way would be to store a lambda or Proc to do the task.
 ```ruby
 # using Proc
 test1 = Proc.new {puts "test 1"}